Maria Lizardo, LMSW

 Ms. Morales joined NMIC as Chief Financial Officer in 2005.
 In this capacity, Ms. Morales is responsible for the development and maintenance of the agency’s financial records while maintaining all accounting systems and budget management.
 She has overall supervisory responsibility for accounting and purchasing staff.
 Before her tenure at NMIC, Ms. Morales served as the Finance Director of Bronx AIDS Services for six years.

-She obtained her Bachelor of Science degree in Accounting from Lehman College and has been in the fiscal management field for over 20 years.
+She obtained her B.S. in Accounting from Lehman College and has been in the fiscal management field for over 20 years.
 She is bilingual in English and Spanish.